 The exam must be passed unconditionally before the student can submit their dissertation prospectus and defend their dissertation proposal.
 Prior to taking the exam, students must have completed the courses listed above with a grade of at least a B. At least two weeks prior to the exam, each student will receive more information about the exam.

 Students should NOT assume that “A” level performance in their coursework is adequate preparation for the comprehensive exam.
 Students must be registered for at least one semester hour of graduate work during the semester(s) the comprehensive exams are taken.
 To prepare, students should review all materials from listed coursework as well as other related courses and supplementary material.
-Each student must demonstrate the highest levels of learning including application, synthesis, analysis, and evaluation of material covered throughout the program.
+Each student must demonstrate the highest levels of learning including application, synthesis, analysis, and evaluation of material covered throughout the core courses.
+PhD comprehensive exam responses must be written in an essay or textual format and should not include bullet points or other list-based formatting.

 Failed comprehensive examinations can only be retaken once.
 Failing the comprehensive exam twice results in dismissal from both the PhD program and the Graduate School.